johnkinuthiaa/Zero-to-hero/README.md

 </table>

 ## Our Mission
-Our mission is to provide a safe learning space to support everyone on their journey to become software developers 👨‍💻
+Our mission is to provide a safe learning space to support everyone on their journey to become competent software developers 👨‍💻

 ## How to contribute